C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Motivate this from failure rather than from process.
-A solo repository needs none of this.
-Add a second person and you get overwritten work, changes nobody can explain six months later, and a broken `main` that blocks everybody.
+- Motivate from failure rather than process
+  - Solo repository needs none of this
+  - Second person → overwritten work, unexplainable changes, broken `main` blocking everybody

-Traceability is the one this audience underrates.
-In research code the question "why is this coefficient 0.7?" arrives years later, often from a reviewer.
-A pull request thread answers it; a commit message rarely does.
+- Traceability is the one this audience underrates
+  - Research code: "why is this coefficient 0.7?" arrives years later, often from a reviewer
+  - A pull request thread answers it; a commit message rarely does

-The nice part is that one object solves all three at once.
+- Nice part: one object (the PR) solves all three at once

-Repeat the note: nothing they learned this morning becomes obsolete.
+- Repeat the note: nothing they learned this morning becomes obsolete -->
--->

 ---